Gustavians: Under Charles XIII

 Once in Sweden, the new crown prince tried to win over the Gustavians by secretly offering to adopt Prince Gustav as his own heir, he being childless himself.
 However, in May he suddenly dropped dead from a stroke, which led to rumours that he had been poisoned by the Gustavians, and during his funeral the unfortunate Fersen was publicly lynched by an enraged mob.

 The Riksdag was therefore forced to choose an heir to the throne for the second time in as many years.
 The Gustavians campaigned vigorously on behalf of Prince Gustav, but in the end the decision went against them again, this time in favour of the French Marshal of the Empire Jean Baptiste Bernadotte.
 However, Bernadotte quickly managed to win over most of the Gustavians, in part because he shared their conservative views, and by the time he ascended the throne in 1818 (as King Charles XIV John), the few remaining irreconcilables had faded into political irrelevance.

+Gustav died in 1877 and his only surviving child Carola died in 1907 without issue, which lead to the complete extinction of the Swedish line of the House of Holstein-Gottorp.
+Carola's heir under male-preference primogeniture would have been her first cousin once removed Frederick II, Grand Duke of Baden, who died in 1928 without issue, and whose only surviving sibling Victoria married Gustaf V of Sweden (the Marshal's great-grandson) and merged her potential claim into the actual line of succession by being the mother of Gustaf VI Adolf.

-Other Uses of the Term
+Other uses of the term

 Soldiers of the Swedish army during the reigns of Gustav III and Gustav IV Adolf are sometimes referred to as “Gustavians”, just as their predecessors during the reigns of Charles XI and Charles XII are known as “Caroleans” (from Carolus, the Latin form of the name Charles).
 The term is used in this sense in the names of several historical reenactment groups specialising in this period, such as the Westgiötha Gustavianer (literally "Westrogothic Gustavians").
-The main campaigns in which Gustavian soldiers fought were the Russo-Swedish War (1788-1790), the Franco-Swedish War and the Finnish War.
-Their uniforms, introduced in 1779 as part of Gustav III’s extensive military reform programme, are distinguished from those of earlier Swedish soldiers by their shorter jackets and the substitution of round plumed hats for the earlier tricorns.
+The main campaigns in which Gustavian soldiers fought were the Russo-Swedish War (1788–1790), the Franco-Swedish War and the Finnish War.
+Their uniforms, introduced in 1779 as part of Gustav III's extensive military reform programme, are distinguished from those of earlier Swedish soldiers by their shorter jackets and the substitution of round plumed hats for the earlier tricorns.

 Artists active during the Gustavian era are also often referred to as Gustavians, especially those with links to the royal court, such as Johan Henric Kellgren, Carl Gustaf af Leopold, Gustaf Filip Creutz, Johan Gabriel Oxenstierna and Johan Tobias Sergel.